Harry Caray: The seventh-inning stretch

 Many of these performances began with Caray speaking directly to the baseball fans in attendance either about the state of the day's game, or the Chicago weather, while the park organ held the opening chord of the song.
 Then with his trademark opening, "All right!
 Lemme hear ya!
 Ah-One!
 Ah-Two!
 Ah-Three!"
-Harry would launch into his distinctive, down-tempo version of "Take Me Out to the Ballgame".
+Harry would launch into his distinctive, down-tempo version of "Take Me Out to the Ball Game".
 During his tenure announcing games at Comiskey Park and later Wrigley Field, he would often replace "root, root, root for the home team" with "root, root, root for the White Sox/Cubbies".
 For the lyrics "One, Two, Three, strikes you're out ..."
-Harry would usually hold the microphone out to the crowd to punctuate the climactic end of the song.
+Caray would usually hold the microphone out to the crowd to punctuate the climactic end of the song.
 And if the visitors were ahead in that game, Harry would typically make a plea to the home team's offense: "Let's get some runs!"

 After Caray died in 1998, the Cubs would bring in guest conductors of the song; this tradition is still alive to this day.
-His wife and grandson, Chip Caray, were the first people to guest conduct the song following his death.
+His wife, Dutchie, as well as his grandson Chip Caray, were the first people to guest conduct the song following his death.

 During the 2009 NHL Winter Classic at Wrigley Field, as the Chicago Blackhawks hosted the Detroit Red Wings on New Year's Day 2009, former Blackhawks players Bobby Hull, Stan Mikita, and Denis Savard and former Cubs players Ryne Sandberg and Ferguson Jenkins sang a hockey-themed version of the seventh-inning stretch; "Take Me Out to the Hockey Game" used lines such as "Root, root, root for the Blackhawks" and "One, two, three pucks, you're out."
-The Blackhawks would do this again in 2010 during the White Sox – Cubs game at Wrigley Field.
+The Blackhawks would do this again in 2010 during the White Sox–Cubs game at Wrigley Field.
 This time, it was members of the Stanley Cup winning team.

 Major League Baseball rolled out a holographic rendition of Caray performing the song for the Cubs' 2022 Field of Dreams Game against the Cincinnati Reds in Dyersville, Iowa.
+Reactions to the stunt were mixed, with many observers calling the hologram "creepy" and disrespectful.